-This review first appeared in the Christian Research Journal, volume30, number6 (2007).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This review first appeared in the Christian Research Journal, volume 30, number 6 (2007).
+For more information about the Christian Research Journal, click here.

 When Professor Phillip Johnson—who would become the strategist for the Intelligent Design movement—was on sabbatical from teaching law in the late 1980s, he read two books about Darwinism.
 One was Richard Dawkins’s best-selling The Blind Watchmaker (W.W.
 Norton, 1987), a defense of Darwin.
 The other was Michael Denton’s Evolution: A Theory in Crisis (Adler and Adler, 1986).
 Johnson, whose expertise is in legal evidential reasoning, was surprised to learn that the case for Darwinism was weaker than he had imagined; in fact, it was so weak that he wrote Darwin on Trial.
 Johnson examined Darwinism very closely and concluded that it was supported more by a commitment to philosophical materialism (which had become a reigning ideology) than by empirical evidence.